Sheffield United: This is how long it's been since the Blades last lost a match after Stoke City win

-Sheffield United's beat Stoke City 2-1 at Bramall Lane last night and Blades fans may be forgiven for forgotten what it's like to watch them lose.
+Sheffield United's beat Stoke City 2-1 at Bramall Lane last night and Blades fans may be forgiven for forgetting what it's like to watch them lose.

 David Brooks scored a last minute winner after Billy Sharp gave the hosts the lead after just nine minutes.